-The number of hayfever sufferers in the UK is set to soar to 31.8 million by 2030.
-This rise is being linked to air pollution and the effects of climate change, as increases in environmental temperature can lead to more pollen-bearing plants.
+Around 18 million people in the UK suffer from hayfever and that number is set to soar to 31.8 million by 2030.
+This rise is being linked to air pollution and the effects of climate change, as increases in environmental temperature can lead to more pollenbearing plants.